-GSHPpump in watts is the observed pump nameplate data (Volt*Amps) that shall be added for all periods of heat pump operation.
+GSHPpump in Watts is the observed pump nameplate data (Volt*Amps) that shall be added for all periods of Heat Pump operation.
 Amps are taken from the nameplate as either Run Load Amps (RLA) or Full Load Amps (FLA).
-Alternatively, pumping energy that is measured on-site with a watt-hour meter, or using measured V*A are allowed to be substituted.
-Such measured pumping energy is allowed to be further adjusted for on-site measured duty cycle during heat pump operation, when pumping is intermittent during continuous heat pump operation.
+Alternatively, pumping energy that is measured on-site with a Watt-hour meter, or using measured V*A are allowed to be substituted.
+Such measured pumping energy is allowed to be further adjusted for on-site measured duty cycle during Heat Pump operation, when pumping is intermittent during continuous Heat Pump operation.

-GSHPintp in watts is the estimated pump power required to overcome the internal resistance of the ground-water heat exchanger under AHRI test conditions.
+GSHPintp in Watts is the estimated pump power required to overcome the internal resistance of the ground-water heat exchanger under AHRI test conditions.
 GSHPintp = W/ton * rated cooling Btu/h/12,000.
-W/ton shall be 30 for ground loop (closed loop) systems and 15 for ground water (open loop) heat pump systems.
+W/ton shall be 30 for ground loop (closed loop) systems and 15 for ground water (open loop) Heat Pump systems.

-GSHPfan: If ducts are attached to the system to deliver heating or cooling, the external fan energy in watts, GSHPfan = (air flow in CFM * 0.2 watts per CFM), shall be added for all periods of heat pump operation.
-The air flow in CFM shall be (400 * rated cooling Btu/h / 12,000), where 400 is the air flow in CFM per ton (12 kBtu/h) of capacity.
-Note that for the purposes of calculating adjusted equipment efficiency, GSHPfanESP shall also be added to the rated heating capacity, and subtracted from the rated cooling capacity of the equipment.
-For that adjustment, GSHPfanESP shall be converted to Btu/h by Btu/h = GSHPfanESP * 3.412.
+GSHPfan: If ducts are attached to the system to deliver heating or cooling, the external fan energy in Watts, GSHPfan = (air flow in cfm * 0.2 Watts per cfm), shall be added for all periods of Heat Pump operation.
+The air flow in cfm shall be (400 * rated cooling Btu/h / 12,000), where 400 is the air flow in cfm per ton (12 kBtu/h) of capacity.
+Note that for the purposes of calculating adjusted equipment efficiency, GSHPfan shall also be added to the rated heating capacity, and subtracted from the rated cooling capacity of the equipment.
+For that adjustment, GSHPfan shall be converted to Btu/h by Btu/h = GSHPfan * 3.412.

 For the purpose of projected ratings only, where GSHPpump cannot be determined, the following adjustments shall be made to the rated efficiency of the GSHP: